Jim Swire

-Herbert Swire (born 1936), best known as Jim Swire, is an English doctor best known for his involvement in the aftermath of the 1988 bombing of Pan Am Flight 103, in which his daughter Flora was killed.
+Herbert Swire (born 1936), known better as Jim Swire, is an English doctor best known for his involvement in the aftermath of the 1988 bombing of Pan Am Flight 103, in which his daughter Flora was killed.
 Swire lobbied toward a solution for the difficulties in bringing suspects in the original bombing to trial, and later advocated the retrial and release of Abdelbaset al-Megrahi, the originally convicted suspect in the case.

-In 1990 Swire also carried a fake bomb onto an aircraft as a demonstration of lax security.
+In 1990, Swire carried a fake bomb – a near-exact replica of the one that killed his daughter – onto two different aircraft, one in the UK and a connecting one in the US, as a demonstration of lax security in both countries.

+Biography

+Herbert Swire was born in Windsor, Berkshire, the son of Roger, a colonel in the British Army based at Windsor Castle, and his wife Otta, the daughter of Sir William Woodthorpe Tarn.
+He spent part of his childhood on the Isle of Skye, and attended Eton College and Trinity College, Cambridge, where he studied natural sciences.
+He then worked for the BBC as a technologist before training to be a minister in the Church of England at Ridley Hall theological college.
+Swire met his future wife Jane at Cambridge, and it was she who persuaded him to turn his career ambitions towards medicine.
+Training to be a doctor at the University of Birmingham Medical School, he realised he was too old to embark upon a career as a surgeon and instead opted to become a general practitioner.
+Following graduation, he joined a practice in Bromsgrove, Worcestershire, and lived there with his wife and three children, Flora, Catherine and William.

 Lockerbie bombing

-On 20 December 1988, Swire's 23-year-old daughter Flora, who wanted to fly to the United States to spend Christmas with her American boyfriend, had little difficulty in booking a seat on the next day's half-empty transatlantic Pan Am Flight 103.
-Flora died when it crashed at the town of Lockerbie, Scotland, killing 270 including 11 on the ground.
+On 20 December 1988, Swire's 23-year-old daughter Flora, who wanted to fly to the United States to spend Christmas with her American boyfriend, had little difficulty in booking a seat on the next day's transatlantic Pan Am Flight 103, with only 243 of 366 seats sold.
+Flora died when it exploded over the town of Lockerbie, Scotland, killing at least 270 people, including 11 on the ground.
 Investigations were soon launched in the United States and the United Kingdom.

 Eventually, two Libyans, Abdelbaset al-Megrahi and Lamin Khalifah Fhimah, were accused.

 Swire became a spokesman for UK Families Flight 103, a group of family members of those who had died in the air crash.

-Swire planted a memorial wood for his daughter, known as Flora's Wood.
+Swire planted a memorial woodland for his daughter, known as Flora's Wood, near their home in Gloucestershire.